-In accordance with the Student Equity and Achievement Program (SEA Program), all new, returning, and transfer students entering CMC will be required to participate in student orientation and placement.
+All new, returning, and transfer students entering CMC will be required to participate in student orientation and placement.
 Students must complete the online orientation in the student portal prior to scheduling an appointment to complete placement with a counselor.
+See page 18 on Student Matriculation for additional information.